coumbaya/feta/experiments_with_fedbench.md

 # FETA: experiments with FedBench

-In this Section we present, (1) precision/recall of deduced triple patterns and joins, for queries executed in isolation and (2) precision/recall of joins, for queries executed in concurence.
+In this Section we present, (1) precision/recall of deduced triple patterns and joins, for queries executed in isolation and (2) precision/recall of joins, for queries executed in concurrence.
 Both of experiments are made with the same IP Address host, using either Anapsid or FedX query engines.

 **Summary**